Eamonbaloun/PC-Beginners-Guide/README.md

 ## 1. Building

-This step is not as difficult as it seems, but I would wait until you have all the parts before starting to build.
-[Carey Holzman](https://www.youtube.com/c/CareyHolzman/videos) is by far the best YouTuber for computer building.
-He is the best at demonstrating where things go and explaining why he placed something where it is.
-Please watch at least one of his build videos from beginning to end on your own before starting to build the computer.
-Then, when putting it together, use the video as a step-by-step guide.
+This step is not as difficult as it appears, but I recommend waiting until you have all of the parts before starting to build.
+[Carey Holzman](https://www.youtube.com/c/CareyHolzman/videos) is unquestionably the best YouTuber for computer building.
+He is the best at demonstrating where things go and explaining why he put them where they are.
+Please watch at least one of his build videos from start to finish before beginning to build the computer.
+Then, when putting it together, follow the video step-by-step.

 - [The Ultimate Gaming Computer Build Guide](https://www.youtube.com/watch?v=M5yh42XPnKg&t=330s)
 - [The Ultimate $3,000 AMD Gaming PC Build!](https://www.youtube.com/watch?v=GPqHvyMm6lg)